-In this concluding video of the Anatomy Master Class, we will talk about how to draw.
+In this video, we will talk about how to draw.

 How to Draw whatever you see, think or imagine

 Hopefully, during this course, you have already filled your sketchbook with anatomy drawings.